exercism/dart/docs/ABOUT.md

  - It is architecture-neutral and portable.
  - It executes with high performance for practical applications and not just benchmarks.

-The language derives much of its syntax from Java and JavaScript.
+The language derives its syntax from Java and JavaScript; as well as Smalltalk.

 ## Why Learn Dart?